tjoneswilkins/Mountain-Series/README.md

 ###### Data is a tool
 When combined with other mediums it creates something bigger than the data.
 It can convey feelings, emotions, and thoughts.
 Think of the hammer, one dimentional, not many uses, limited creative uses.
 Combine the hammer with nails, and wood, and you can build a house.

-In this project I had one small, one dimentional data set.
+In this project I had a small, one dimentional data set.
 The confirmed Covid-19 case numbers for my home state of Arkansas.
  ![seechart](https://tjoneswilkins.github.io/Mountain-Series/images/Screen Shot 2020-05-16 at 2.57.14 PM.png)

 For my project I combined the tool of data with an creative programing languange called **Processing**.
 Processing, a depreciating javascript platform was the perfect introduction to programming and creative coding for a newbie like me.
 Through the large community of artists on the platform it created the prefect environment for asking for help.
 Learning from others, and iterations of community designs.

-It began with data and statistical alalysis.
+It began with data and statistical analysis.
 Consolidating data into simple csv files and starting to introduce them into the processing sketch.

 ```javascript
 Table table;